oracle official Web Site ManualiOracle.it

 ;

-You must see the result thought Sql*Plus.
+You must see the result through Sql*Plus.

 May - SQL and System Views